How Does Stress Affect Oral Health?

 #1.
 Poor Oral Hygiene

 Self-care becomes less relevant when feeling overwhelmed or anxious, and comforting meals with plenty of caffeine, sugar, and carbs can help you relax, but can also be rough on your teeth and overall health.
+These indulgences might provide temporary relief, but they can contribute to dental hygiene mistakes, such as neglecting proper oral care routines.
 As a result of an unbalanced diet, you stand an increased risk developing plaque, tooth decay, gingivitis, and their subsequent impacts on your bodily health.

 #2.
 Dry Mouth